exercism/c/docs/CONTRIBUTING.md

 Please do not close the first pull request and open a second one with these changes.
 If you push more commits to a branch that you've opened a pull request for, it automatically updates the pull request.

-If you want to create a PR with changes that aren't quite ready to be merged to master yet (maybe you would like to discuss some particular item, for example), create the PR as normal but use the GitHub website interface to [convert the PR to a draft][] so that maintainers know that it isn't quite ready to be merged just yet.
+If you want to create a PR with changes that aren't quite ready to be merged to main yet (maybe you would like to discuss some particular item, for example), create the PR as normal but use the GitHub website interface to [convert the PR to a draft][] so that maintainers know that it isn't quite ready to be merged just yet.

 As with adding more commits, you do not need to close your pull request and open a new one if you change the history (rebase, squash, amend), and use git push --force to update the branch on your fork.
 The pull request points to that branch, not to specific commits.